 Travel poses specific risks to LGBTQ staff.
-A2 provides a briefing on how these threats can be navigated sensitively and securely.
+Allan & Associates provides a briefing on how these threats can be navigated sensitively and securely.

 LGBTQ Travel-Risk Mitigation: A primer